vydyas/simpleresu.me/README.md

 - 🔗 **LinkedIn Integration**: Import your professional profile automatically
 - 💻 **GitHub Integration**: Showcase your repositories and contributions
 - 🎨 **Multiple Templates**: Choose from various professional resume designs
-- 📊 **Job Tracker**: Organize your job applications with a Kanban-style board
 - 🔐 **Secure Authentication**: Powered by Clerk for seamless login (Google OAuth, Email, etc.)
 - ⚡ **Automatic User Sync**: Users automatically synced to database on first login
 - ☁️ **Cloud Storage**: All your data safely stored in Supabase